-Kids and adults alike will have fun creating this “floating” rose arts & crafts project.
-Make your own Beauty And The Beast Rose in a glass case with this step-by-step tutorial for the intermediate level crafter.
+Kids and adults alike will have fun creating this enchanted “floating” eternal rose in glass case craft inspired by the Beauty And The Beast story.
+This DIY project is easy to personalize, to create your own unique version, and would be a perfect craft to make for a Princess themed party with this step-by-step tutorial for the intermediate level crafter.

-I came up with these little This Beauty And The Beast Rose Crafts around the time that Emma Watson graced the silver screen as Belle.
+I came up with these little Beauty And The Beast Rose Crafts around the same time that Emma Watson graced the silver screen as Belle.

-I was trying to figure out something fun and original to do with my girls and had the idea when walking around a Dollar Tree store.
+I was trying to figure out something fun and original to do with my girls and had the idea while walking around a Dollar Tree store.

 This project turned out to be really fun.
-It was just the ticket for us to keep us all busy and using our imaginations… and could be for you too if you are looking for a fun and fresh idea for craft time or a themed party.
+It was also just the ticket that kept us all busy and using our imaginations… and it could be perfect for you too if you are looking for a fun and fresh idea for craft time or a themed party.

 They are fairly easy to make, and are perfect for kids between eight and twelve years old and up.

-Anyway, I made a pretty in depth tutorial and try to tell you where I got everything to make them.
-They are a fairly inexpensive craft but may be a little more than some of you want to spend on an everyday craft, so save the idea for your kids birthday party if that is the case.
+Anyway, I made a pretty in depth tutorial and also tried to tell you where I ended up getting everything to make them.
+They are a fairly inexpensive craft, but it may be a little more than some of you want to spend on an everyday craft, so save the idea for your kids princess themed birthday party if that is the case.

-Just remember to see what you have on hand that will work first and buy in bulk to keep the cost down.
+Just remember, to save the most money on this craft, see what you have on hand that will work first, and then only buy what you need and get as much of it in bulk to keep the cost down.

-My tutorial is as step by step as I could manage…but I think that between my pictures and the guidance that I provide you should have no problem figuring out how to make them yourself…heck, you might even have a better way to do some of the steps.
+My tutorial is as step by step as I could manage (I don’t have a videographer, so I do the best that I can)…but I think that between my pictures and the guidance that I provide you should have no problem figuring out how to make them yourself…heck, you might even figure out a better way to do some of the steps than I did.

-How to make this Beauty And The Beast Floating Rose DIY project:
+How to make this Beauty And The Beast Rose:

 Here I have everything laid out and ready to go:

 Let me start you out with a supply list for the floating rose in glass case.
-Here’s what I used:
+Here’s what I used and where I got it:

 - Cheap table cloth (Dollar Tree or Walmart)